pesterhazy/advent2018/journal.md

 Conclusions

-- Use `clojure.tools.trace` more often
+- Use `clojure.tools.trace` more often (especially with recursive functions)
 - Keep aliases around in `~/.clojure/deps.edn` to easily add a dependency
 - Need to smooth out my REPL editor workflow.
 What value is CIDER actually giving me?
 Should I just go back to inf-clojure?